yasirpeker1212/UPY/README.md

 ## How to Use?
 - **To preview themes, first press the right arrow key.
 Then move over the theme you like, press the left arrow key, and hit enter.**

+## Where is my selected theme or language is?
+- **UPL creates a folder called ".upy" in your home directory and saves these informations to that directory.**